Human intelligence and deception

 Consequences of the spread of incorrect information

-Even in the transmission of information from individual to individual there is always the possibility that the false is presented as true, or vice versa.
-Leaving aside for now the reasons why this transposition is consciously performed (such as the search for a personal advantage through deception, or as a form of self-defense) there is no doubt that the verification of information is very difficult in the context of socio-cultural communication, especially because lying is considered, in practice, as a natural right.
-But the transmission of incorrect information also occurs in good faith, in all those cases in which those who receive and classify false information as true, transmit it in turn as true, with the power of conviction and persuasion that is usually reserved for things considered true.
+Even in the transmission of information from a person to another there is always the possibility that the false is presented as true, or vice versa.
+Leaving aside for now the reasons why this transposition is consciously performed (such as the search for a personal advantage through deception, or as a form of self-defense) there is no doubt that the verification of information is very difficult in the context of socio-cultural communication, especially because lying is considered, in practice, almost as a natural right.
+But the transmission of incorrect information also occurs in good faith, in all those cases in which those who receive and classify false information as true, transmit it in turn as such, with the power of conviction and persuasion that is usually reserved for things considered true.
 The chances that in these conditions intelligence can fulfill its task seem very small: the first and obvious premise for the exercise of intelligence, in fact, should be the recognition, by a majority of human beings, of the absolute importance of the correct transmission of information.
-But, as we have seen, this is the main problem: the mystification of information can be consciously performed with great ease and people usually do not have adequate resources to be able to distinguish the true from the false.
+But, as we have seen, this is the main problem: the mystification of information can be consciously performed with great ease and people usually do not have adequate resources to be able to distinguish the true from the fake.

 Deception in nature and in culture

-As for the reasons that lead to an unreliable transmission of information, we note that already in nature there are evidences of psychic processing (conscious or unconscious) of deception, such as those constituted by mimetic imitation of shapes and colors of animals or plants by of other species, or by those strange appendages functioning as bait that some fish have.
-The tendency to transmit information that does not correspond to the truth is therefore a beneficial characteristic for the species that has the power to deceive other species, even as a self-defense system not to be identified and attacked.
-Mankind has been practicing for centuries in the art of deception, also towards animals, to ensure advantages in survival.
+As for the reasons that lead to an unreliable transmission of information, we note that already in nature there are evidences of deceptive processes, such as those constituted by mimetic imitation of shapes and colors of animals or plants by other species, or by those strange appendages functioning as bait that some fish have.
+The tendency to transmit information that does not correspond to the truth is therefore a beneficial characteristic for the species that has the power to deceive other species, also as a self-defense system to avoid being identified and attacked.
+Humankind has practiced the art of deception for centuries, also towards animals, to ensure advantages in survival.
 The exercise of deception has easily extended to interpersonal relationships and to those between human groups, tribes and nations.
-If deceiving is an advantage, as many believe by following nature, why not take advantage of it?
+If deception ensures benefits, as many believe by following nature, why not take advantage of it?
+However, in the course of human evolution there has been a need to enhance the correct transmission of information (the defense of truth), in contrast with the falsification necessary to carry out deception.
+At present it is observed that both science and technology represent a major advantage for humanity, and both are based on the correct transmission of information.
+What would happen to scientific knowledge if the information were falsified in the transmission from one researcher to another (which indeed happens sometimes)?
+We would have an unreliable and ineffective knowledge, just the opposite of what we need.
+And what would happen if information were altered in the transmission of instructions for building a machine?
+The machine would simply not work or its operation would be haphazard and unreliable.
+There are therefore fields in which the correctness of information transmission is an indispensable requirement.

 The psychic foundation of the culture of deception

 In human relations, in sectors such as business, commerce and journalism, information reliability is considered important, even if the practice of deception is not lacking.
-In these cases, however, the correctness derives more from an evaluation of the advantages and damages that the use of deception may entail (given that whoever deceives could in turn be deceived) than from the conviction of the need for a correct transmission of information.
-The practice of concealment of truth or its falsification is common and widespread in politics, in the judicial field, in the search for personal profit and in criminal environments, and is considered as logical and necessary towards the enemy in case of war.
-Indeed, it can be said that the separation and division of the humans or of their groupings boost deception, because the psyche tends to persuade us that our (or our group's) advantage is independent of the damage done to another person (or to another group).
-So the falsification is performed because it often works: there would be no possibility of deception, in fact, if the information carried within itself a clearly identifiable code related to its own reliability.
-Anyone who knowingly transmits false information does so because he believes that it can be received as true, otherwise he would not succeed.
+In these cases, however, the correctness derives more from an evaluation of the advantages and damages that the use of deception may entail (given that whoever deceives could in turn be deceived) than from the conviction of the need for a correct information transmission.
+The practice of concealment of truth or its falsification is common and widespread in politics, in the judicial field, in the search for personal profit and in criminal circles, and is considered as logical and necessary towards the enemy in case of war.
+Indeed, it can be said that the separation and division of humans and of their groups boost deception, because the psyche tends to persuade us that our (or our group's) advantage is independent of the damage done to another person (or to another group).
+So falsification is performed because it often works: there would be no possibility of deception, in fact, if information carried within itself a clearly identifiable code related to its own reliability.
+Those who knowingly transmit false information do so because they believe that it can be received as true, otherwise they would not succeed.
+We must therefore conclude that the possibility of being deceived is inherent to human nature: indeed it is easy to realize that, in general, people can easily be deceived, even if there is a widespread consensus that the transmission of falsified information is detrimental to the recipient.
+Furthermore, it may be appropriate to alter or not to spread the information that has unpleasant or painful effects on the recipients.
+Many resources and energies are spent on checking the information's correctness, but often, despite the continuous verification activity, the results do not correspond to expectations, as can be seen from the functioning of the judicial system, the most impressive social institution for assessment of the (procedural) truth.

-However, most human beings do not yet have an adequate intelligence to fully understand the usefulness and the value of the scientific method, and so on the whole it prevails a tendency to transfer sociocultural programs on the basis of the uncertain and unreliable indications coming from the psyche, which continue to negatively affect human interactions.
-Even today, for example, political information, which should always be reliable on the basis of an intrinsic certification of correctness, is constantly contaminated by the doubt about its possible falsification, so we are forced to be wary of many received news.
+However, most human beings do not yet have an adequate intelligence to fully understand the usefulness and the value of the scientific method, and so on the whole it prevails a tendency to spread sociocultural programs on the basis of the uncertain and unreliable indications coming from the psyche, which continue to negatively affect human interactions.
+Even today, for example, political information, which should always be reliable on the basis of an intrinsic certification of correctness, is constantly contaminated by doubts about its possible falsification, so we are forced to be wary of many received news.
 If we want to check the correctness of an information, we are forced to spend time and energy in the search for other information (which should in turn be verified) to have any chance of reaching a useful result.
-This labor, and the uncertainty that derives from the lack of reliability of the information in circulation, could be avoided if the psyche had reached an evolutionary level sufficient to make the correctness of the information transmitted prevail over any other consideration.
+This labor, and the uncertainty that derives from the lack of reliability of circulating information, could be avoided if the psyche had reached an evolutionary level sufficient to make the correctness of the information transmitted prevail over any other consideration.
 But this is not the case, and for this reason the human condition is still characterized by an unresolved ambiguity that undermines mutual trust.

 Consciousness